doncandela/mgah/mgah.md

              ...
   ```

   As 16 physical cores are being used, one could expect the total count rate for all processes to be about 16*(3.75GHz/4.66GHz) = 12.8 times more than the single-core count rate.
-In fact it is 32*2.5e7/s which is 14.6 times more than the single-core rate, suggesting a modest (15%) advantage from using hyperthreading.
-So for this simple program, the advantage of using all cores along with hyperthreading (14.6) was nearly equal to the number of cores (16) despite the reduced clock rate due to using all cores.
+In fact it is 32*2.5e7/s which is 14.6 times more than the single-core rate, suggesting a modest advantage from using hyperthreading.
+So for this simple program which requires no memory access, the advantage of using all cores along with hyperthreading (14.6) was nearly equal to the number of cores (16) despite the reduced clock rate due to using all cores.

   It was also found for this particular combination of software and hardware:

   - Running on 16 cores with hyperthreading disabled (i.e. not using `use-hwthread-cpus`) gave a somewhat smaller throughput advantage (11.9) over using one core.
+So in this case hyperthreading gives a 23% speadup.
-  - Runing on 16 cores with hyperthreading worked poorly (throughput advantage 7.6).
+  - Runinng on 16 cores with hyperthreading worked poorly (throughput advantage 7.6).
 From examining the clock speeds it seems that the 16 tasks were not using all 16 physical cores in this case.
 In other words some physical cores ran 2 tasks in their two virtual cores, while other physical cores ran none.

+- **Memory contention.**  The cores in a CPU chip must ultimately read inputs and save outputs of computations in RAM external to the chip, and the bandwidth for moving data between RAM and the CPU cores can be the time-limiting factor for code, rather than the processing speed of the cores.
+CPUs have a [hierarchy of caches](https://en.wikipedia.org/wiki/Cache_hierarchy) to help mitigate this bottleneck, but it seems that memory access can still dominate over core processing speed for operations like sparse-matrix multiplication (see some [CPU and GPU test results](#gpu-list) below).
+Here is an interesting [article](https://siboehm.com/articles/22/Fast-MMM-on-CPU) showing how the memory-intensive operation of dense-matrix multiplication is optimized to largely eliminate the memory bottleneck.

+- **NumPy multithreading vs MPI multiprocessing.**

-- **NumPy multithreading.** The Python script **`threadcount.py`** uses process/wall time to estimate the number of threads in use when NumPy multiplies matrices.
+  - The Python script **`threadcount.py`** uses process/wall time to estimate the number of threads in use when NumPy multiplies matrices.
 On the 6-core PC [candela-20](#pcs):

   ```
   $ python threadcount.py